sethbrasile/ghost-cloudinary-store/README.md

 1. Navigate to Ghost's base folder and create a directory called `versions/$GHOST_VERSION/core/server/adapters/storage`

-2. Navigate into this new `storage` directory and run `git clone https://github.com/mmornati/ghost-cloudinary-store.git cloudinary-store`
+2. Navigate into this new `storage` directory and run `git clone https://github.com/mmornati/ghost-cloudinary-store.git ghost-cloudinary-store`

-3. Navigate into `cloudinary-store` and run `npm install`
+3. Navigate into `ghost-cloudinary-store` and run `npm install`

 4. Follow the instructions below for [editing config.js][1]